ekohl/foreman-howto/README.rst

 __ `puppet-foreman pull 18`_

 It should be mentioned that there is work underway to replace this *manager.pp* solution with an answer file.
+The git clone method will be replaced by packages.

 The database
 ============